RohanKumarSachdeva/VulnerableWebsite/README.md

   - Similar technique can be used to fixate session of any valid user present in the database.

 #### Remediation Steps:
-- Using strong and random API secret_key to avoid bruteforce attacks ([Reference](https://flask.palletsprojects.com/en/0.12.x/quickstart/#sessions)).
+- Using [strong and random](https://flask.palletsprojects.com/en/0.12.x/quickstart/#sessions) API secret_key to avoid bruteforce attacks.
 - Session ID must be long enough to prevent brute force attacks.
 The session ID length must be at least 128 bits (16 bytes).
 - The session ID must be unpredictable (random enough) to prevent guessing attacks.
 For this purpose, a good CSPRNG (Cryptographically Secure Pseudorandom Number Generator) should be used to create session IDs.
 - Also, an active session should be warned when it is accessed from another location.